piizei/cognitive-function/README.md

 The cognitive services instance is configured to env variables ```CsUrl``` and  ```CsAccessKey```

+There is PDF splitting Function in action as well configured with the input container ```PdfSplitter``` and output container ``PdfSplitteOutput```.
+These can be same as well.

+The plitter can share container with form-recognizer.
+A filtering variable was added to support that: ```FRFilter```.
+Even if the container are not shared, the filter should be at least '.pdf'.

+Container names can include directory names

 ## Running locally

 Just create a local.settings.json with following: